Monitoring and Alerting 101: Monitoring Best Practices

 4. Eliminating the need to constantly monitor emails

 Organizations can invest in alert management solutions to eliminate the need to constantly monitor emails for urgent notifications.
-Alerting solutions sit at the center of the firm’s infrastructure and applications, distributing high-priority alerts to on-call engineers via loud, intrusive push notifications.
+Alerting system software sits at the center of the firm’s infrastructure and applications, distributing high-priority alerts to on-call engineers via loud, intrusive push notifications.
 These “Alert-Until-Read” alerts can bypass the silent switch on all mobile phones to ensure critical messages reach the on-call staff.

 How OnPage Helps Teams Maximize ROI From Monitoring Systems